edhendoschem/UoL_Photonics/readme.md

 It is organized by programming language, each folder contains a readme file that explains the use of each of the programs, and a folder named 'OLD'.

-The 'OLD' folder, contains versions of programs which were written when I was learning that particular language, and therefore may be disorganized and/or difficult to read but they work! and could prove useful
+The 'OLD' folder, contains old projects which were written when I was learning programming or were discontinued, and therefore may be disorganized and/or difficult to read.
+They may also contain unfinished and/or untestedcode

 If you have any comments or suggestions, please let me know at pm14ehds@leeds.ac.uk